White Snow, White Sand, Cotton, Cold Foam & more…

 WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOR IS SIMILAR TO SNOWBELT?

 Sherwin Williams Extra White is a great comparable for Snowbelt.

 SUMMARY OF SNOWBELT

-With the slightly higher chroma (colour) of Snowbelt, I think it will be limited as to its use and I don’t see it being a huge hit.
+With the slightly higher chroma (color) of Snowbelt, I think it will be limited as to its use and I don’t see it being a huge hit.
 With the amount of undertone I see, Snowbelt might be more popular for:

 - walls with a true white trim

 Looking for the best gray to partner with one of the above whites?
-I’ve also done reviews on some of Sherwin William’s NEWEST gray paint colours from the Designer Edition line of paints, including…
+I’ve also done reviews on some of Sherwin William’s NEWEST gray paint colors from the Designer Edition line of paints, including…